 Feel free to watch the wellbeing introduction video created by the Graduate Student Wellness Club.

-We are also looking to hire graduate student wellness champions who will advocate and organize well-being events in their departments.
-The compensation will be $500 for organizational work during the academic year.
+A $500 fellowship is available for graduate student wellness champions who will advocate and organize well-being events in their departments.
+This fellowship is to support the student for organizational work during the academic year.
 If you are interested, please read the position description (PDF).

 Support for Basic Needs

 Basic needs such as food, shelter, and childcare are necessary for graduate student wellbeing.

 GradSense: Council of Graduate Schools' financial and career planning.

 The Graduate School provides this list of healthcare options to help you decide which is the right choice for you.
 View the Healthcare Options webpage or download the PDF of the Healthcare Options chart (PDF).

 The Bounty of the Bridgers Campus Food Pantry is a student-driven initiative to combat food waste and food insecurity on the MSU campus for students, faculty, and staff.
 Supplemental and emergency food assistance is offered to to any student, faculty, or staff in need!

 The Gallatin Valley Food Bank provides food support for local families.